The Importance of Adaptations, with George Bennett

 Trevor Connor 1:22:26

-but part of the adaptation is our bodies build their own antioxidants actually just read a fascinating study where they looked at oxidative stress in elite cyclists versus recreational and show that in the elite cyclists, when they were training hard, the the the net balance between oxidative stress and natural antioxidants improved when they trained hard, it didn’t get worse.
+but part of the adaptation is our bodies build their own antioxidants actually just read a fascinating study where they looked at oxidative stress in elite cyclists versus recreational and show that in the elite cyclists, when they were training hard, the net balance between oxidative stress and natural antioxidants improved when they trained hard, it didn’t get worse.

 1:22:50